This post is part of the complete Guide on Python for SEO

 Python has built its popularity by being free to use, its easily shareable packages, and its ease of integration with C and C++.

-There are two common versions of Python.
-They are quite similar, but version 2 will not be maintained past 2020.
+Version 2 will not be maintained past 2020.

 Why people still use version 2 of Python?